jnhev42/neon-daze/README.md

 # Neon Daze
 A school project game made in Rust with the Bevy engine over a few months.
-It's rouge-like twin stick shooter with *minimalist* grapgics (i.e. all boxes).
+It's rouge-like twin stick shooter with *minimalist* graphics (i.e. all boxes).
 Exists mostly in the proof-of-concept state as I don't want to work on it anymore.

 # Build Instructions